FOTHERBY PARISH COUNCIL.

 OPEN FORUM:

-The issue of flooding outside Braders Farm was raised on Fixmystreet.
-This matter had been passed onto a maintenance team.
+The issue of roadside surface water flooding outside Braders Farm on Main Rd was raised on fix-my-street.
+This matter had been passed on to an LCC maintenance team.

-A maintenance team had been to Fotherby highlighting the pot holes.
+An LCC Highways maintenance team had been to Fotherby highlighting the potholes.
 Cllr Mansfield raised the issue of the flooding with the highways representative and was advised that this is being looked into.

-The promised speed restriction signs, only one had been sprayed onto the road at the southern entrance to the village.
+Of the promised speed restriction signs, only one had been sprayed onto the road at the southern entrance to the village.
 We had been informed that the roadside signs on the verge, that were badly weathered or broken, were going to be replaced with new ones.
-Cllr Hastings would raise this issue with highways.
-He also advised us to take photographs as evidence of any flooding or highways issues to strengthen our case.
+Cllr Hastings would raise this issue with LCC Highways.
+He also advised us to take photographs as evidence of any flooding or highways issues to strengthen any case needing to be actioned by LCC.

 92/20205 APOLOGIES FOR ABSENCE